rhildred/rhildred.github.io.20170718/courses/MB215/openUp.md

 1. Do a preliminary design, using
- CASE tools, prototyping tools, and project management soft- ware, among others.
+ CASE tools, prototyping tools, and project management software, among others.
 2. Do a detail design, defining requirements for output, input, storage, and processing and